dbdesign-students-spring2024/4-sql-crud-Ruojin-song/README.md

 # Report for SQL CRUD Workshop

 ## Part 1: Restaurant finder
+Design a database table named `restaurants` that would allow an application that uses it to find restaurants and a table named `reviews` that would hold reviews for any restaurant.
 ### Practice Data
 Here is my practive data which is a mock data named [restaurants.csv](https://github.com/dbdesign-students-spring2024/4-sql-crud-Ruojin-song/blob/main/data/restaurants.csv).
 In my practice data, there are 9 cloumns including: